 The intensive forensic investigation following the bombing was pictured in the Illustrierter Beobachter, the magazine of the Nazi Party.
 NOTE: The twisted steel structure and demolished reinforced concrete floors indicate the massive size of the explosive device.

 Frames from a short Nazi propaganda film following the Munich 'bomb outrage' at the Bürgerbräukeller.

-Reconstruction of the 'infernal machine' by Elser while he was being held in Berlin demonstrated he had the technical knowledge and skill to build the device unaided.
+Elser's reconstruction of the 'infernal machine' while he was being held in Berlin demonstrated he had the technical knowledge and skill to build the time bomb unaided.

 Nazi rally poster-1939